We debunk the psychology behind this word and how you really should be spelling it.

 We know what drives your people.
 Do you?

 Learn how people science empowers you to predict job performance.

 Second from an etymological perspective, the Online Dictionary of Etymology sheds further light on the “A” by showing that the word “extravert” comes from German Extravert, from extra “outside” + Latin vertere, “to turn.”
 In Latin, the etymology also shows that “extra” and “intro” mean “out of/outward/outside” and “into/inward/inside.”

-If Latin and word etymology aren’t your thing, then you can just look at the practical side of the word.
-The prefix “extra” is pretty common and often used with other words like extraordinary, extrapolate, extraterrestrial, extravagant, etc. In the entire English dictionary, “Extro” shows up as a prefix less than 10 times, 6 of which are variations on “Extroversion.”
+If Latin and word etymology aren’t your thing, look at the practical side of the word.
+The prefix “extra” is pretty common and often used with other words like extraordinary, extrapolate, extraterrestrial, extravagant, etc. In the entire English dictionary, “Extro” shows up as a prefix less than 10 times, six of which are variations on “Extroversion.”

-In conclusion, we are using “extravert” because it is ultimately the original spelling, how the psychological sciences generally spell it, and quite honestly how many of us who do the technical work at the Predictive Index spell it too.
+In conclusion, we’re using “extravert” because it’s ultimately the original spelling, how the psychological sciences generally spell it, and—quite honestly—how many of us who do the technical work at The Predictive Index spell it, too.
 Since we need consistency in the work we do, we had to make a decision for internal materials.
 That means you may start seeing that “A” creep into our technical documents, workshop materials, and the new version of the PI software over time.
-But there is no need to worry or change your own approach to spelling it.
-Extroversion is perfectly acceptable and the most popular way to spell it, so you are in good company.
+But there’s no need to worry or change your own approach to spelling it.
+Extroversion is perfectly acceptable and the most popular way to spell it, so you’re in good company.